 Problem Passengers: Managing Difficult Passengers & Situations Learner's Guide

-The eLearning course is also available on a DVD as a collection of self-launching PDFs, not requiring Internet or an eLearning account.
-The content is the same, but scores cannot be tracked in the eLearning system.
-This DVD is shipped upon request; please email firstname.lastname@example.org
+- The eLearning course is also available on a DVD, not requiring the Internet or the eLearning system, although scores cannot be tracked.
+This DVD is shipped upon request; please email firstname.lastname@example.org if interested.

-or view it in National RTAP eLearning under Facilitator Resources.
-That folder also includes a blank Certificate of Completion for in-person training, requiring an instructor or supervisor's signature.
+- Available for download or view it in National RTAP eLearning under Facilitator Resources, where you will also find a blank Certificate of Completion for in-person training.